ltonetwork/documentation/04-scenario/index.md

 Object with JSON schema, defining the properties for each actor.
 The keys of the object is used to reference the actor.
 The actor schema must define an object.

+An actor SHOULD at least an `id` property to link it to an identity and a `name` property.

+If the actor represents multiple identities, it SHOULD have a `members` property with objects that have an `id` and `name` property.

 ```json
 {
   "actors": {